rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 ### Local Changes
 {:#local-changes}

-A delta chain can contain multiple instances of each triple, since the same triple could be added in one version and removed in a later one.
+A delta chain can contain multiple instances of the same triple, since it could be added in one version and removed in the next.
-Those triples that revert a previous addition or deletion within the same delta chain are called _local changes_ and are important during query evaluation.
+Triples that revert a previous addition or deletion within the same delta chain, are called _local changes_ , and are important for query evaluation.
 Determining the locality of changes can be costly, thus we pre-calculate this information during ingestion time and store it for each versioned triple, so that this does not have to happen during query-time.